SKD01HASH/MINIGPTBYSASWATAKKUMARDASH/README.md

 This is an Ai neural network model of MINIGPT made by me.
-## Link to pickel model:- https://drive.google.com/file/d/1zbOr3SKyIWh9pEhZiXFyrJFQicswsWno/view?usp=share_link
+### Link to pickel model:- https://drive.google.com/file/d/1zbOr3SKyIWh9pEhZiXFyrJFQicswsWno/view?usp=share_link
+### Link to see the glimpses of the project:- https://drive.google.com/file/d/154jwSNOvwD4AuWWskawfkJmp046Y0oas/view?usp=sharing

 Welcome to the MiniGPT repository!
 This project showcases my implementation of a powerful AI model based on the principles of GPT (Generative Pre-trained Transformer).
 By leveraging the capabilities of neural networks and deep learning, MiniGPT demonstrates the potential of natural language generation and understanding.